 The EIS should identify all areas that are environmentally sensitive in proximity to the project.
-Particular consideration should be given to koala habitat, saltmarsh wetlands, critical habitat listed under the Vegetation Management Act 1999, nature refuges, national parks, conservation parks, declared fish habitat areas, wilderness areas, aquatic reserves, heritage/historic areas or items, national estates, world heritage listings and sites covered by international treaties or agreements (e.g. Ramsar), areas of cultural significance and scientific reserves.
+Particular consideration should be given to koala habitat, saltmarsh wetlands, freshwater/palustrine wetlands, essential habitat listed under the Vegetation Management Act 1999, shorebird habitat, important habitats of species listed under the NCA and or EPBC Act and presumed extinct, endangered, vulnerable or rare, nature refuges, national parks, conservation parks, declared fish habitat areas, wilderness areas, aquatic reserves, heritage/historic areas or items, national estates, world heritage listings and sites covered by international treaties or agreements (e.g. Ramsar), areas of cultural significance and scientific reserves.
 The proximity of the project to environmentally sensitive areas should be shown on a map of suitable scale.